MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 button*.
 Can you do this yourself?
 Consult the *play button* in `MainMenu` and look at `didMove(to view:)` in `GameScene`.
 Here are the steps:

-- Declare a `var` for buttonRestart and set the reference in `didMove(to view:)`
+- Declare a `var` for buttonRestart
+- Set the reference in `didMove(to view:)`
-- define a block of code to run in the button's `selectedHandler`
+- Define a block of code to run in the button's `selectedHandler`
 - Create a new scene with `GameScene.level(n)`
 - Present the scene